CNAG-Biomedical-Informatics/convert-pheno/README.md

 `convert-pheno` is a command-line front-end to the CPAN's module [Convert::Pheno](https://metacpan.org/pod/Convert%3A%3APheno).

-The module will be uploaded to CPAN once ready.
+The module will be uploaded to CPAN once the paper is submitted.

 # SUMMARY